Scientific Underpinnings for Phonics Programs

 A report published by the Appellate Division, 1st Judicial district, Supreme Court of the State of New York, 1990, found a more significant correlation between academic failure and delinquency than between delinquency and socioeconomic status.
 It has been demonstrated that using multisensory Orton-Gillingham instruction with juvenile delinquents in detention centers resulted in significant gains in reading and in significantly lower rates of recidivism (Simpson, et. al. 1992).
 The same methods appear to be very beneficial for reading disabled college students (Guyer 1989).

 Phonemic awareness refers to the sensitivity to, or understanding of, the underlying phonology or sound structure of the language (Adams et. al. 1998).
 To be more specific, phonemic awareness is the understanding that words contain sounds (phonemes), and it involves the ability to isolate, identify and blend the individual phonemes or sound components of the language.
 These are crucial skills for learning to read and spell.
 Successful reading requires blending ability; successful spelling requires segmenting and identifying ability.
 Note: Sometimes we will use the term phonological awareness in place of phonemic awareness.
-The term phonological awareness is a more inclusive term which contains phonemic awareness as well as print awareness, word and sentence awareness and short-term sequential linguistic short term memory.
+The term phonological awareness is a more inclusive term which contains phonemic awareness as well as print awareness, word and sentence awareness and short-term sequential linguistic short-term memory (Ramus, F., & Szenkovits, G. 2008; Molfese.
+V., et al. 2006).

-Wagner and Torgesen (1987) argued that phonemic processing skill is causally related to success or failure in reading (see also Adams 1991; Jorm and Share 1983; Lyon 1995A).
+Wagner and Torgesen (1987) argued that phonemic processing skill is causally related to success or failure in reading (see also Ehri et al. 2001b and 2001c; National Early Literacy Panel 2008; Adams 1991; Jorm and Share 1983; Lyon 1995A).
 Researchers such as Adams (1991) and Wagner and Torgesen (1987) believe that phonemic processing ability leads directly to the acquisition of word identification skills.

-2. The Block Spelling technique, adapted from the work of Russian scientist Elkonin (Elkonin 1973).
-The Block Spelling technique teaches phoneme segmentation (the best predictor of reading success - troublesome for most at-risk students), identification, sequencing, and also improves short term sequential linguistic memory.
+- The Block Spelling technique, adapted from the work of Russian scientist Elkonin (Elkonin 1973).
+The Block Spelling technique teaches phoneme segmentation (the best predictor of reading success - troublesome for most at-risk students), identification, sequencing, and also improves short-term sequential linguistic memory.
 Block Spelling impacts heavily on reading and spelling progress by helping to create visual representations of the sounds in words, and this helps children understand the connections between written and spoken language.

 These three multisensory, phonemic awareness techniques are extremely powerful additions to an already successful reading and spelling program - Morgan Dynamic Phonics.
 Students make much quicker progress in reading and spelling with the use of these techniques.

-Our focus on the use of blending and segmenting phonological awareness techniques has strong support form research (McCardle pp. 165).
+Our focus on the use of blending and segmenting phonological awareness techniques has strong support from research (McCardle pp. 165).

 For more information on the assessment and remediation of phonemic awareness see: Smith 1998, Yopp 1995A, Yopp 1995B, Yopp & Yopp 2000, Hall 1999, Adams 1998, and Burns 1999.